kaybee24/dasmotos-art-project/README.md

 # codecadamy – Dasmoto Project #
-This is my dasmoto project.
+220828: Added some JavaScript (wbs homework)
+220818: The Dasmotos Art Project from codecadamy.
 I did not follow the instructions 100% as I wanted to work with the CSS grid mainly, therefore desktop = 3 columns; mobile: 1 column.